Jinnie's Ranking of Field Notes Quarterly Editions

 Yes!
 I use these every day.

 I use Field Notes mostly for daily journals, travel journals, and special projects.
-Here's my article on how I (used to) use them.
+Here's my post on how I use them.

 Things I was never asked but will mention anyway:

 - I use only the right side of the pages most of the time.
 I sometimes use the left side (in pencil) for additional notes related to whatever I wrote on the right side.

 - My pen of choice with Field Notes is Pentel EnerGel Euro 0.35mm, but lately, I’ve been using fountain pens (Japanese F nibs) more and more.